microsoft/windows-ai-studio-templates/mcpServers/python-weather/README.md

 - Run VSCode Command "***Python: Select Interpreter***" and select the python from created virtual environment

-  (Note: close and reopen the terminal to ensure the virtual environment python is used)
+  (Note: reload VSCode or terminal to ensure the virtual environment python is used)

 - Install dependencies (include dev dependencies)